fluttercommunity/get_it/README.md

 Typical usage:
 * Accessing service objects like REST API clients or databases so that they easily can be mocked.
-* Accessing View/AppModels/Managers/BLoCs from Flutter Views
+* Accessing View/AppModels/Managers/BLoCs from Flutter Widgets

 >**Breaking Change with V4.0.0**
 Principle on how to synchronize your registered instances creation has been rethought and improved :smiley:.